Contents

 In alphabetical order, they are Abney Park, Brompton, Highgate, Kensal Green, Nunhead, Tower Hamlets and West Norwood.

-What’s quite unusual about each cemetery is that each has a unique character despite being built at similar times, for the same purpose, and with similar inspiration.
+What’s quite unusual about each cemetery is that they all have a unique character, despite being built at similar times, for the same purpose, and with similar inspiration.

-Some have become nature reserves, some are heavily overgrown, some are popular tourist destinations, and some are still active burial grounds with crematoriums.
+Some have become nature reserves, while others are heavily overgrown, some are popular tourist destinations, and others are still active burial grounds with crematoriums.

 And, of course, they had different architects and landscape designs.
 These differences have created very different spaces.

-You’ll find links in each cemetery section to take you to the posts containing all the information you need to visit, from history, famous residents, tours, practical visitor information, website details and photos.
+You’ll find links in each cemetery section that take you to posts containing all the information you need to visit, including history, famous residents, tours, practical visitor information, website details, and photos.

 However, they weren’t all created equal, nor were they all as worthy to visit as one another.
 So, here they are, ranked in order of which we recommend visiting and why.